JBR90/kanban-board-claude-code/TICKETS.md

 - `npm run build` completes without errors
 - README includes basic setup instructions

-**Definition of Done:** All acceptance criteria are met and verified with working code.
+**Definition of Done:** All acceptance criteria for this ticket are met and verified with working code.

-### F1: UI Setup and Component Library
+### F2: UI Setup and Component Library
 **Assignee:** Joe
 **Description:** Set up UI component libraries and testing infrastructure
 **Deliverables:**